2021 Community Banking in the 21st Century Research and Policy Conference

 John W. Ryan is the president and CEO of the Conference of State Bank Supervisors, the national association representing state banking supervisors and the leading advocate for advancing the state banking system.
 Before being named CSBS president and CEO in August 2011, Ryan was CSBS's executive vice president, a position he had held since October 2003.
 He first joined CSBS in 1997 as an assistant vice president for legislative affairs.
 Prior to joining CSBS, Ryan worked at Newmyer Associates, a public affairs consulting firm, where he led the company's financial services consulting practice.
 Previous to his work at Newmyer Associates, Ryan spent four years as a professional staff member to the U.S. House of Representatives Committee on Banking, Finance and Urban Affairs.
 Ryan received a bachelor's degree in political science and economics from the University of California-Berkeley.

 Padma Sharma is an economist at the Federal Reserve Bank of Kansas City.
 Her main research interests are in the areas of banking and econometrics.
 In her recent research, she quantifies the impact of government guarantees on bank balance sheets and evaluates the economic effects of distress in the banking sector by developing new econometric tools.
-She completed her Ph.D. in economics from the University of California at Irvine and has been a dissertation intern at the Federal Reserve Bank of New York.
-She received her Bachelor of Science in economics, mathematics and statistics from Bangalore University and her Master of Science in economics from Indira Gandhi Institute of Development Research in Mumbai in India.
-Prior to her Ph.D., Padma was a banker and a consultant, and developed statistical models of regulatory capital for banks in Europe, Asia, and North America.
+Sharma received her Ph.D. in economics from the University of California at Irvine and was a dissertation intern at the Federal Reserve Bank of New York.
+She received her Bachelor of Science in economics, mathematics and statistics from Bangalore University and her Master of Science in economics from the Indira Gandhi Institute of Development Research, Mumbai, India.
+Prior to receiving her Ph.D., Sharma was a banker and a consultant, and developed statistical models of regulatory capital for banks in Europe, Asia and North America.

-Thomas Siems is the senior economist and director of research at the Conference of State Bank Supervisors (CSBS) in Washington, D.C.
-His data-driven research contributes to the development of sound financial services policy and supports the state system of financial regulation in a changing environment.
-Prior to joining CSBS, Siems served for close to 34 years at the Federal Reserve Bank of Dallas, most recently as assistant vice president and senior economist, where he led a team to advance the understanding of economic growth and stability to business and community thought-leaders.
-Siems earned a Bachelor of Science in industrial and operations engineering from the University of Michigan and received his Master of Science and Ph.D. in operations research from Southern Methodist University in Dallas.
-He has published more than 75 articles in academic, Federal Reserve, and referred journals.
-He delivered a 2015 TEDxSMU Talk, “The Wealth of Innovations,” and has authored five children’s picture books, including The Dangerous Pet, which poetically guides readers to comprehend the dangers of debt.
+Thomas Siems is Chief Economist at the Conference of State Bank Supervisors (CSBS) in Washington, DC.
+Thomas joined CSBS in 2019 after serving nearly 34 years at the Federal Reserve Bank of Dallas and 20+ years teaching students at Southern Methodist University.
+Siems earned a BSE in industrial and operations engineering from the University of Michigan and MS and PhD degrees in operations research from Southern Methodist University.
+Dr. Siems is also a graduate of the Graduate School of Banking at Colorado and has published more than 75 articles in academic, Federal Reserve, and referred journals.
+He delivered a 2015 TEDxSMU Talk, “The Wealth of Innovations,” and has authored five children’s picture books, including The Dangerous Pet, which poetically helps readers understand the dangers of debt.

 Prithu Vatsa is a Ph.D. candidate at the University of Miami.
-Before pursuing his Ph.D., he worked as an investment officer for an ESG focussed private equity fund.
-Before that, he quarterbacked financial transactions raising debt and equity for the renewable energy and fossil-fuel-based power generation projects.
+Prior to pursuing his Ph.D., he worked as an investment officer for an environmental, social and corporate governance-focused private equity fund.
+Before that, he quarterbacked financial transactions, raising debt and equity for renewable energy and fossil-fuel-based power eneration projects.
 He has worked for large financial institutions across the globe in a career spanning more than a decade.
-He has an MBA in Finance from the University of Rochester, an MS in Entrepreneurship from the University of Florida, and a Bachelor in Electronics and Telecommunications Engineering from the University of Pune.
+He holds an MBA in finance from the University of Rochester, a Master of Science in entrepreneurship from the University of Florida, and a bachelor's degree in electronics and telecommunications engineering from the University of Pune, Pune, India.